-If you try and make Santorini a day trip from other islands, you’re not going to be able to enjoy it.
-There’s so much to do with that little time.
+If you try and make a Santorini day trip from other islands, you’re not going to be able to enjoy it.
+There’s so much to do in Santorini and so little time.
 Plus, Santorini’s night scene is to die for.
 You’ll end missing up a lot if you don’t allot enough time on this island.

 A boat ride to Santorini from other islands is stressful, especially when you’re in a hurry.
 The ride is so long that you’ll only have about 5 hours on the island and that’s if you arrive early.
 The Aegean sea is very unpredictable that ferry cancellations and delays can happen anytime.

 It’s best to stay overnight in Santorini.
 So you can explore and make the most of it.